-- A member of the SEND Department attends SEND reviews at partner schools. - All feeder primary schools/destination schools are visited by the SENDCO / delegated member of the Learning Support Team to gather information about incoming CYP/provide information for transition to destinations. - Transition programmes are provided for vulnerable Year 6 SEND CYP, in liaison with parents/carers and the staff from other settings (dependent on whether the school is transitioning a CYP to or from their setting). - Post 16 providers are invited to annual reviews for learners in Year 11 who have an Education, Health and Care Plan. - Additional adult support is provided on taster days/interviews for vulnerable CYP.
+- 8.4.1 A member of the SEND Department attends SEND reviews at partner schools. - 8.4.2 All feeder primary schools/destination schools are visited by the SENDCO / delegated member of the Learning Support Team to gather information about incoming CYP/provide information for transition to destinations.

+- 8.4.3 Transition programmes are provided for vulnerable Year 6 SEND CYP, in liaison with responsible adult(s) and the staff from other settings (dependent on whether the school is transitioning a CYP to or from their setting). - 8.4.4 Post 16 providers are invited to annual reviews for learners in Year 11 who have an Education, Health and Care Plan. - 8.4.5 Additional adult support is provided on taster days/interviews for vulnerable CYP.